With this easy recipe for a budget-friendly, multifunctional kitchen cleaner, you can say goodbye to sticky grease and dirt.

 Ingredients often used in degreasing formulations include:

-- Ethanolamines: These surfactants have been related to occupational asthma, can be irritating and/or caustic to skin, and can induce respiratory problems including coughing and wheezing.
+Ethanolamines: These surfactants have been related to occupational asthma, can be irritating and/or cosmetic to the skin, and can induce respiratory problems including coughing and wheezing.

 Making your own degreasers at home not only reduces your total exposure to hazardous chemicals, but it’s also less expensive.
 It simply takes two simple items that you most likely already have in your pantry: white vinegar and baking soda.